Druidry (modern): Ceremonies

 There is no specific dress code for ritual within the Druidic movement; some participants wear ordinary clothes, others wear robes.
 Some groups favour earth-coloured robes, believing that this links them to the natural world and that it aids them in traveling unnoticed when going about at night.
 Celtic languages are often employed during ceremonies, as are quotations and material from the Carmina Gadelica.
-Most use some form of Morganwg's Gorsedd Prayer.
+Most use some form of Morganwg's Gorsedd Prayer, as well as the Druid's Vow, created by the druid Nuinn.

 Some Druids also involve themselves in spell-casting, although this is usually regarded as a secondary feature among their practices.

 Locations for ritual

 The two most common locations for Druid rituals are indoors, at home, at a home altar or shrine (92% of Druids), or outdoors in a private garden or wild space (90% of Druids).
 Only 48% of world Druids regularly participate in rituals held in publicly viewable spaces, and 18% attend rituals at public monuments or popular tourist destinations such as Stonehenge or Avebury, however, Druids in the British Isles are significantly more likely to do so.

 Public rituals in the British Isles frequently take place at formations in the natural landscape or at prehistoric sites, among them megalithic constructions from the Neolithic and Bronze Age or earthworks from the Iron Age.
 Druids often believe that, even if the Iron Age druids did not build these monuments, they did use them for their rites.
 Performing rituals at said sites allows many Druids to feel that they are getting close to their ancestors.
 Druids regard them as sacred sites in part as recognition that prehistoric societies would have done the same.

 Druids in various parts of Ireland and Britain have reported such sites being home to a "Spirit of the Place" residing there.

 Many Druids also believe that such sites are centres of earth energy and lie along ley lines in the landscape.
 These are ideas that have been adopted from Earth mysteries writers like John Michell.